CIBC-Internal/python/Doc/library/argparse.rst

 .. warning::
-   :ref:`Prefix matching <prefix-matching>` rules apply to :meth:`parse_known_args`.
+   :ref:`Prefix matching <prefix-matching>` rules apply to :meth:`~ArgumentParser.parse_known_args`.
 The parser may consume an option even if it's just a prefix of one of its known options, instead of leaving it in the remaining arguments list.